 In a letter to the editor of Global Change Biology in the wake of the 2019 wildfire season, four academics evaluate the nature and extent of burning in the Amazon, comparing it to the Brazilian government’s claim that it was a “normal” year.
 They find that the number of active fires in August 2019 was the highest since 2010.

-This 2019 paper looks at who is responsible for the expansion of palm oil plantations in Indonesian Borneo.
-It finds that independent smallholders are increasingly converting peatland due to the increasing scarcity of suitable land on ordinary soil, and that the smallholders undertaking these damaging activities are likely to belong to indigenous groups rather than be experienced oil palm farmers.
+This paper looks at who is responsible for the expansion of palm oil plantations in Indonesian Borneo.
+It finds that independent smallholders are increasingly converting peatland due to the rising scarcity of suitable land on ordinary soil, and that the smallholders undertaking these damaging activities are likely to belong to Indigenous groups rather than be experienced oil palm farmers.

 A human-driven decline in global burned area (2017)

 This paper shows that global burned area declined by around 25% over the past 18 years, largely in grasslands and savannas, because of the expansion of agriculture into these areas.

 Reserves Protect against Deforestation Fires in the Amazon (2009)